Ayham-0010/Data-Engineering-Portfolio/Readme.md

 * Sink:

-Denormalized data → Kafka topics<br>
+the Denormalized data is in Kafka topics<br>
-Kafka OpenSearch Connector → Indexes into respective OpenSearch indices
+Kafka OpenSearch Connector Aiven is used to Index the data into the respective OpenSearch index for each topic

 ### Architecture Diagram ###